 ES: The key to wearing bright colors is all about knowing what works well with your complexion and hair.
 I’ve been fortunate to work with a variety of clients over the years and learn a few things.
 For example, if you have a darker complexion and dark hair, you can rock bright colors.
 And, red hair is amazing with bright colors, as well!
 If you don’t want to wear bright colored clothes, you can accessorize your outfit with a bold bag.
 Try this mustard yellow tote or these plaid flats from Time and Tru.

 Deep/Dark: You are the most versatile.
 You can wear most shades of yellow, think soft pastels, mustards, gold, and neon are all great options!

-Tan/Olive: Wear any yellow that is vibrant and bright, to help bring the under-glow out from your skin.
-You can pull off gold, canary or citron yellow.
+Tan/Olive: Wear any yellow that is vibrant and bright, for instance, to help bring the under-glow out from your skin.
+Similarly, you can pull off gold, canary, or citron yellow.

 Light/Fair: Deep mustards and other dark yellows like mustard or saffron will complement your skin tone the best.
-You can also try pastels and light yellows.
-Most importantly, add an interesting piece of jewelry or a smoky eye so that the color doesn’t wash you out!
+Also, you can try pastels and light yellows, most importantly, add an interesting touch.
+Like statement jewelry or a smoky eye so that the color doesn’t wash you out!

 TSL: Let’s talk about dressing for our body type.
 As you know, all shapes are great; it’s how you rock what you got.
 What advice or tips can you give our audience on how to dress for their body type.
 As well, how to dress throughout the changing seasons?